systemetic-dev/CRUD_app/README.md

-Why do we need it in backend?
+Why do we need it in backend

-You → customer

 Menu board → frontend